sexual violence policy

 - Understand that the assault was not your fault, nor did you do anything to cause it or deserve it.
 100% of the responsibility lies with the person who assaulted you.

 - Try to preserve all physical evidence.
 Do not wash, douche, use the toilet or change clothing if it can be avoided.
 If changing clothes is a must, put all clothing worn at the time of the attack in a paper bag, not plastic (this is important for evidence collection).

 - Contact any one of the following Catawba College offices to report the crime and receive assistance: Public Safety at 704-637-4000, College Chaplain at 704-637-4446 or 704-231-3128, Student Affairs at 704-637-4410, Health Services at 704-637-4404, Counseling Services at 704-637-4307, or a Residence Life staff member.
 A call to one of these offices does not mean that one has chosen to bring criminal charges.
 These officials are trained to assist in securing medical attention and professional counseling while assuring that evidence of the incident is collected and preserved in the event of a later decision to prosecute.

 - Report the crime to the Salisbury Police Department at 911 (non-emergency calls 704-638-5333).
 This is a personal decision that only the student who has been assaulted can make.
 Understand that making a report does not require the victim to press charges.
 Consider that the perpetrator may have had previous victims, and if attention is not brought on their behavior, it is possible that there will be more victims in the future.

 - Confide in someone who can be trusted, a close friend or resident assistant, to turn to for support through recovery.
 If preferred, a member of the College staff who is knowledgeable about recovery resources can be chosen as a support person.
-To receive information on the Catawba College Student Conduct Code and procedures, please contact the Dean of Students or the Campus Conduct Officer at (704) 637-4410.
+To receive information on the Catawba College Student Conduct Code and procedures, please contact the Dean of Students or the Student Conduct Administrator at 704-637-4410.